subat0mik/Misconfiguration-Manager/attack-techniques/ELEVATE/ELEVATE-5/ELEVATE-5_description.md

 - [TA0004](https://attack.mitre.org/tactics/TA0004) - Privilege Escalation

 ## Requirements
+- PKI client authentication certificates are used for communication with the target distribution point
+- The distrubution is PXE-enabled or still hosts the OSD media boot images for PXE

 One of the following:
-- Connectivity to SMB on a Distribution Point OR
+- Connectivity to SMB on the distribution point OR
-- Connectivty to HTTP(s) on a Distribution Point
+- Connectivty to HTTP(s) on the distribution point

 And one of the following:
 - Valid Active Directory domain credentials